 1. Plaintiff is the owner of all rights, title, and interest in and to United States Copyright Registrations for specific photographic art.
-Plaintiff owns the following federal copyright registration number for his original photographic images, including: VA0002441336, VA0002445597, VA0002441715, VA0002409498, VA0002412626, and VA0002426836 ("Copyrighted Images").
-See Copyright Registrations Attached as Exhibit 1.
+Plaintiff owns the federal copyright registration numbers for its original photographs: VA0002422341, VA0002422339, VA0002407257, and VA0002407256 ("Copyrighted Photos").
+See Copyright Registration and Copyrighted Photos at issue attached as Exhibit 1.

-2. Plaintiff is a professional photographer who licenses his photographic works to clothing companies for commercial use in advertising and marketing.
+2. Plaintiff is an individual that licenses its photographic works to clothing companies for commercial use in advertising and marketing.

-3. These Defendants are online storefronts ("Online Stores") operating on the TikTok Platform, which have used Plaintiff's Copyrighted Photos without authorization to promote and sell products in competition with Plaintiff's licensees.
+3. These Defendants are online storefronts ("Online Stores") operating on the Amazon Platform, which have used Plaintiff's Copyrighted Photos without authorization to promote and sell competing products.

-4. Plaintiff has never licensed to these Defendants for any use of the Copyrighted Photos, nor are these Defendants otherwise authorized to display the photos and images.
+4. Plaintiff has never licensed to these Defendants for any use of the Copyrighted Photos, nor are these Defendants otherwise authorized to display the photos.

-5. These Defendants' unlawful use of Plaintiff's Copyrighted Photos on the TikTok Platform deprives Plaintiff of licensing revenue, undermines his ability to issue exclusive licenses, and causes irreparable harm to his livelihood and reputation.
+5. These Defendants' unlawful use of Plaintiff's Copyrighted Photos on the Amazon Platform deprives Plaintiff of licensing revenue, undermines its ability to issue exclusive licenses, and causes irreparable harm to its livelihood and reputation.

-6. These Defendants, acting together in concert, cause mass harm because Plaintiff, an individual, loses his source of income and control over his Copyrighted Photographic artwork.
+6. These Defendants, acting together in concert, cause mass harm because Plaintiff, an individual, loses its source of income and control over its Copyrighted Photos.